duckdb/duckdb-web/docs/api/odbc/macos.md

 ## Step 1: Download ODBC Driver

 DuckDB releases the ODBC driver as asset.
-For macOS, download it from the <a href="https://github.com/duckdb/duckdb/releases/download/v{{ site.currentduckdbversion }}/duckdb_odbc-osx-universal.zip">ODBC macOS Asset</a> that contains the following artifacts:
+For macOS, download it from the <a href="https://github.com/duckdb/duckdb/releases/download/v{{ site.currentduckdbversion }}/duckdb_odbc-osx-universal.zip">ODBC macOS asset</a> that contains the following artifacts:

-**libduckdb_odbc.dylib**: the DuckDB driver compiled to macOS (with Intel and Apple Silicon support).
+**libduckdb_odbc.dylib**: the DuckDB ODBC driver compiled to macOS (with Intel and Apple Silicon support).

 ## Step 2: Extracting ODBC Artifacts